DishaDewangan/Key_Logger/README.md

 2. Create a new file named `README.md` in your project directory.
 3. Paste the content into the file and save it.

-This `README.md` will provide a concise summary of your project, how to run it, and the technologies used.